vukoviciv/edx-platform/docs/en_us/platform_api/source/courses/courses.rst

 Use Case
 =====================

 Get a list of the courses that are visible to a specific user.
-If the request is made by an anonymous user, a username is not required.
+If a username is not supplied, an anonymous user is assumed.
+Users with course staff permissions can specify other users' usernames.

 =====================
-Example Requests
+Request Format
 =====================

-GET /api/courses/v1/courses/?&username=<username>

-GET /api/courses/v1/courses/
+``GET /api/courses/v1/courses/``

+Example:

+``GET /api/courses/v1/courses/?username=anjali``

+.. _Courses Query Parameters:

 =====================
 Query Parameters
 =====================

 * username (optional) - The username of the user for whom the course data is being accessed.
-If the request is made by an anonymous user, username is not required.
+If the request is made for an anonymous user, username is not required.
+Only users with course staff permissions can specify other users' usernames.

 * org (optional) - A code for an organization; case-insensitive.
 Example:
   "HarvardX".
-If ``org`` is specified, the list of courses only includes courses belonging to the specified organization.
+If ``org`` is specified, the list of courses includes only courses that belong to the specified organization.

-* mobile (optional) - If specified, the list of courses only includes courses that are designated as ``mobile_available``.
+* mobile (optional) - If specified, the list of courses includes only courses that are designated as ``mobile_available``.

+.. _Courses Response Values:

 =====================
 Response Values
 =====================

 The following fields are returned with a successful response.

-* blocks_url: Used to fetch the course blocks.
+All date/time fields are in ISO 8601 notation.

 * effort: A textual description of the weekly hours of effort expected in the course.

-* end: The date on which the course ends.
+* end: The date and time that the course ends.

-* enrollment_end: The date on which enrollment ends.
+* enrollment_end: The date and time that enrollment ends.

-* enrollment_start: The date on which enrollment begins.
+* enrollment_start: The date and time that enrollment begins.

 * id: A unique identifier of the course; a serialized representation of the opaque key identifying the course.